hus2030/Assignment/question1/README.md

 # Question 1

 ### pip install requirments.txt
-### Update  connection.ini file with server name and the path of csv files for DepositTransaction(Question1a.csv) and GamePlayTransaction(Question1b.csv)
+### Update  connection.ini file with sql server name and the path of csv files for DepositTransaction(Question1a.csv) and GamePlayTransaction(Question1b.csv)
 ### then python main.py to run the application
 ### it will output the query results in the console .
 The results are provided here too